In Heaven (film)

 In Heaven is a 1998 Austrian drama film directed by Michael Bindlechner.
-The plot of the film involves Csiwi, a 16-year-old boy who learns about life through unruly girlfriend and chastened buddy.
 The film was entered into the 1999 International Film Festival Rotterdam.

 Plot

-Csiwi (Xaver Hutter) is 14 and "borrows" his brother's car at night - thus not only driving around the suburban streets until dawn but also to find his way in life.
-When he meets Valeska (Sylvie Testud) – who seems to know her destination which she has identified on a postcard - and Levi (Merab Ninidze) – who is tired of fighting and searching and wants to arrive only.
-Together they live through a summer of friendship at which end Csiw is alone again but finally knows his way.
+Csiwi is 14 and "borrows" his brother's car at night, driving around the suburban streets until dawn and looking to find his way in life.
+He meets Valeska, who seems to know her destination which she has identified on a postcard, and Levi, who is tired of fighting and searching and only wants to arrive.
+Together they live through a summer of friendship.
+Eventually Csiw is alone again but finally knows his way.